ArturoCharleston/finm-fixedincome-2025/exam_prep/concepts_theory.md

 Level, Slope, Curvature
 - PCA is good a discomposing the yields into 3 factors: Level, Slope, Curvature which explain almost 99% of the variation

+### Week 1 HW review

+Yield Curve vs Spot Curve
+- Main difference: Yield Curve any given point is pricing a particular treasury.
+The Spot curve is pricing for ANY cashflow in time.
+- They are related, but there is not reason to say that they are related by construction
+- Can you use YTM as a discount rate?
+No, only if you are referring to that particular security.
+Or is we have no coupon treasuries

+- STRIPS are zero coupon bonds, but these are not issued by the treasury.
+However, there is a strip programs.
+The treasury keeps track of those, but they do not issue them
+- Why we don't use STRIPS?
+Because there is not enough liquidity on those.
+That is a derivative product.

+Spot curve
+- It is extremely important.
+It is as important as the risk free rate in portfolio.
+- When you construct this, the more liquid instruments are more important and should be put more attention, instead of focussing on everything.
+You need to filter/ or to use Weighted Least Squares, the idea is to put more weight to those observations that you trust the most.
+In Nelson-Siegel, you can do weighted curve fitting.
+- OLS Method doesnt assign any particular structure, it DOES NOT need to be a curve, it can have values scattered all around.
+So firms DO NOT really use OLS because it has problems.
+- OLS is "non parametric", in the sense that you let the data speak.
+While Nelson-Siegel is "parametric" in the sense that you are making some assumptions about how the world behave.
+Nelson-Siegal requires good initial conditions, otherwise it does not converge.

+- OLS you need to remove columns where nothing mature, but also need to remove to remove ANY security that paid on that date.
+Otherwise, your error will absorb this and the mean of the errors won't be zero.
+Note that we do not include an intercept, so it does not capture the mean.
+- If you have 3 securities maturing the same day, you need to remove 2 of those to keep only one.

+Bootstrapping
+- First filter is not subjective.
+Remove dates without maturities
+- Second filter is more subjective, what securities do you remove?

+- Expected Inflation: Take the yield curve without TIPS, and take the yield curve with TIPS only, then take the spread, and this should be the inflation expectation at a certain point in time about the inflation estimates at some year.

+- The current Yield Curve does not have significant variation.
+Its range is .50 bps, while in other dates it was closely to 5bps.

 ## Week 2

+Risk factors: In equities, it is the market factor.
+However, in fixed income, it is the interest rate LEVEL.
+Yields and discount rates are very interrelated.
+They do not change 1 by 1 but change similarly.
+However this is not by construction.

+- Why we don't calculate sensitivity using a linear regression/linear factor decomposition?
+Because we have some economic theory behind about their behavior, why should we waste so much statistical power if we already have some idea of its behavior?
+You have a lot of mathematical information, so why leaving it to the data to speak and waste statistical power.

+- Your 2 year treasury, will be a one year treasury one year from now.
+And these relations are important and provide us information.

+- Sensitivity:
+$\frac{dP}{P} \approx -D\times dr + \frac{1}{2}C\times (dr)^2$

+where dr is a small change in the level of the spot curve, D is the duration (negative relationship with price and included as -D to make it positive), and C is the Convexity.

+- Duration
+1. Refers to the sensitivity of a bond (or other fixed-income product) to the **level of interest rates**.
+2. Rather than measure sensitivity to the 3-month, 1-year, or 10-year rate, measure sensitivity to a parallel shift in all these rates, all else equal.
+3. $D \equiv -\frac{1}{P}\frac{dP}{dr}$
+4. Duration is a **percentage** change in the price, (via the $1/P$ term).
+5. We denote the parallel shift in the spot curve with $dr$
+6. The negative in the definition is so that the resulting duration will be a positive number. ($dP/dr$ is a negative number!)
+7. Treasuries with higher time to maturity are more sensitive to interest rate risk (change) because they have more time in the market.
+So it is more sensitive to interest rates.
+8. Duration is the weighted average of the cashflow maturities (in a bond)
+9. Is the sensitivity of price to time.
+10. Duration is a time-varying metric, with a predictable path.
+11. Coupons lower duration because you are getting paid part of the value of the treasury before.
+The relation depends on how high/low is the coupon.
+When coupon is low, then duration is very similar to time to maturity.
+When it is high, they differ significantly, and duration would be significantly lower.
+12. Prices on a 30 year treasury are way more volatile than in a 1 year treasury and this is because of duration.

+- Convexity
+1. Is not as interesting as duration.
+The action is in duration
+2. Is the second derivative of the price with respect to rates.
+Now we are not adding a minus, as in duration.
+3. For a zero coupon bond, it is (T-t)^2, time to maturity squared